mlogan914/sdtm-data-pipeline-aws/docs/datadog_integration.md

 ```

 ### Copy the Datadog Forwarder ARN
 After running `terraform apply`, copy the forwarder ARN from the terminal output.
-You’ll need to provide this ARN later when configuring the AWS integration in Datadog.
+You’ll need to provide this ARN later when configuring the AWS integration for Datadog.

 ### Choosing Logs to Forward to Datadog